Barcelona International Youth Science Challenge (BIYSC)

 - Visiting some of the top international research centers in Catalonia.

-- Doing sightseeing of Barcelona and surroundings, and taking part in the social and networking activities.
+- Doing sightseeing in Barcelona and surroundings, and taking part in social and networking activities.

 - Presenting their project’s results in the Closing Ceremony in La Pedrera (Casa Milà).